Blog

 Get Your Dedicated Server Today

-Deploy SQL Server 2022 on high-spec hardware with up to 200 Gbps bandwidth in just a few hours.
+Deploy SQL Server 2022 on high-spec dedicated hardware with up to 200 Gbps per-server bandwidth.

 Order Now